The Joseon Capital (Permanent Exhibition Zone 1)

 The Capital of the Korean Empire (Permanent Exhibition Zone 2)

 Live through one of Seoul’s most volatile periods - modernization.
 Witness the modern tools and increments that penetrated peoples’ lives amid an era of revolution and the threat of colonization.

 Seoul under Japanese Control (Permanent Exhibition Zone 3)

 After Korea’s annexation to Japan in 1910, Seoul was renamed ‘Gyeongseong.’
 Experience the Korean people's struggle for independence and the dizzying pace of modernization.

-Development of Seoul (Permanent Exhibition Zone 4)
+Period of Rapid Growth Seoul (Permanent Exhibition Zone 4)

 Look back over the last sixty years of Seoul’s history since the Korean War.
 It is a true rags to riches story.
 Seoul transformed itself from a pile of rubble into an international hub in little more than half a century.

 The City Model Image Hall is situated on the third floor of the Seoul Museum of History.
 The room is equipped with the latest IT technology that overlooks a miniature model of Seoul.
 Experience contemporary and future Seoul.

 A 1/1500 scale model of Seoul, titled Seoul, Now and in the Making (605.25㎢), is displayed in a 317.29㎡ space.
 The model itself measures 21.1m by 14.5m.
 You will literally be able to view the entire city at a glance.